 S. No. Course Outcomes Level of Attainment To learn major programming paradigms and techniques involved in design and implementation of modern programming languages.
 To learn the structure of a CO-1 compiler and interpretation.
 To learn syntax and symantic of programming Familiarity language.
 CO-2 To learn the structured and object oriented programming paradigm.
 Familiarity To different programming paradigm to improving the clarity, quality, and development time of a program (structured programming).
 To learn Haskell (an CO-3 advanced purely-functional programming style and lambda calculus (for variable Assessment binding and substitution).
 To learn To understand basic logic programming through Prolog.
-Case study of CO-4 a logic programming language - Prolog knapsack Usage CO-5 To learn the concurrency in programming languages, Exception handling and Familiarity Scripting languages CO-6 Case study of a markup language - XML.
-Common web development languages Assessment & technologies - XML, JavaScript, AJAX, Mashups, etc. Assessment
+Case study of CO-4 a logic programming language - Prolog knapsack Usage CO-5 To learn the concurrency in programming languages, Exception handling and Familiarity 0-5 Scripting languages rainnanty CO-6 Case study of a markup language - XML.
+Common web development languages 0.0-0 & technologies - XML, JavaScript, AJAX, Mashups, etc. Assessment